box/box-developer-changelog/content/2022/03-25-new-search-api-query-parameter.md

 # New Search API Query Parameter

-Now, you filter searching for content in the API using the new field `recent_updater_user_ids`.
+Now, you can filter searching for content in the API using the new field `recent_updater_user_ids`.

 <!-- more -->